jdereg/json-io/user-guide-writeOptions.md

    anything and ? matches one character.
 As many * or ? can be used as needed.

 ### @type

-Used to provide hint to JsonReader to know what Classes to instantiate.
-Frequently, `json-io` can determine what Java type (class) an object is because of the field-type on an object, the component-type of an array, or if the root class is specified.
-Sometimes, though the type cannot be inferred.
-An example would be field on a class that is declared as an `Object` type but more complex, derived instances are assigned to the `Object` field.
-In that case, `json-io` will output an additional entry in the JSON object, @type=_typename_ to indicate the class type the reader should instantiate and then load with the contents from the input JSON.
+The `@type` field in `json-io` is used to provide hints to `JsonReader` about which classes to instantiate.
+Typically, `json-io` is able to automatically determine the Java type (class) of an object based on the field type of an object, the component type of an array, or if a root class is explicitly specified.
+However, there are scenarios where the type cannot be directly inferred.

+For example, consider a field in a class declared as an `Object`.
+If more complex, derived instances are assigned to this `Object` field, `json-io` needs additional information to correctly handle serialization and deserialization.
+In such cases, `json-io` includes an `@type=typename` entry in the JSON object to specify the exact class type that should be instantiated.
+This ensures that the JsonReader knows to instantiate and populate the specific class with the data from the input JSON.

+This mechanism is crucial for maintaining the fidelity of the object graph when the field types are not concrete or are too generic to determine directly, enabling accurate and efficient JSON processing.

 >#### `boolean` isAlwaysShowingType()
 >- [ ] Returns `true` if set to always show type (@type).